Watlow Brand Logo

 • Electrical limitations

-The thermal system you are designing may not take into account all the possible or unforeseen heating requirements, so remember the safety factor.
-A safety factor increases heater capacity beyond calculated requirements.
+The thermal system you are designing may not take into account all the possible or unforeseen heating requirements, or heat losses so remember to build in a ’s capacity to quickly but safely return the operating temperature to the desired set point without tripping an over temp sensor.

 Calculating power requirements